kschuler/guide/current/recruitment.md

 	- Normal to corrected-to-normal hearing and vision
 - **Study info:**
 	- This study investigates how people learn languages.
-	- Computer game than involves learning an alien language.
+	- Computer game that involves learning an alien language.
 	- The experiment last about 15-20 minutes.

 ### 0400-condvar-exp1-pureincon